 The sad truth is, after they spend months (sometimes even years) creating that course, they’re faced with the harsh reality of “build it and they will come” is NOT the way it works in the online world.

 And if they’re going to get any return on their time and money investments, they need to spend every waking hour promoting their course.

 However, there is a much easier and less stressful way to get in front of your potential students and build your tribe.

 And that can happen before or while you’re creating your course.

 That’s where the course sales funnel come in!

 Basically, the goal of a course sales funnel is to bring new leads into your world.

-Here’s why you Should consider having a course Sales Funnel before building your online course
+So why you should have a course sales funnel before building your online course.

-And now it’s all finished and ready to be launched.
+And now it’s all finished and ready for launch.

 There’s only one problem: there’s no one waiting to buy your course.